 Listen to different frog and toad calls.

-- Ask your local library for a CD with frog calls.
-Listen together and ask the children, “Have you heard any of these calls near where you live?”
+- Listen together and ask the children, “Have you heard any of these calls near where you live?”

-Encourage children to use books for further research.
+Encourage children to use books or the Internet for further research.

 - Introduce the term amphibian.